anerolabs/anerolabs/README.md

 Stage manager turned software engineer here.

-Currently working on... a Google Forms invoicing app!
+Currently working on... an app to track 5/3/1 workouts!

-Tech interests include frontend architecture, APIs, and tech in entertainment.
+Tech interests include frontend architecture, and tech in entertainment.

 Checkout a few of my favorite projects below.